The Day I Got Lost (...And Found the Blueprint for Building Community)

 We’ve made real changes based on those conversations.

-In a very real sense, we’re building this place with community, not just for it.
+In a very real sense, we’re building Alchemy with community, not just for it.

 Strøm

 I never told our architects that story from when I was 18.
-But while we were designing the space, they presented the guest arrival experience and the very first image they chose for inspiration was that exact front desk at Strøm.
+And yet, when they presented their design for the first moment a guest arrives - they chose the image of that exact front desk at Strøm as inspiration.

 Where connection feels natural again.

-Sometimes getting lost is how you find the work you’re meant to do.
+Sometimes getting lost and slowing down is how you find what actually matters.

 — Jon, Co-Founder, Alchemy Springs